 Tip: This is not necessary of course (Akash doesn't have one) but personally I find that having a workout log/diary can help you stay organised and motivated.
 It doesn't have to be as detailed as mine - a workout log could be as simple as marking down the days that you are planning on exercising and/or have exercised on your calendar.
 Whatever works best for you.

 Apart from my boyfriend, Instagram is my go-to place for inspiration, knowledge and new workout ideas.
 I tend to follow girls who post workout videos, share their useful knowledge or are simply inspirational and authentic.

-- Some of my fave fitness IG accounts: whitneyysimmons - she's my all-time fave inspo, her YouTube videos are amazing too / meeshbyer - my #1 fave bodybuilder / carolinetusiuk - her advice on nutrition and fitness is fantastic, also great workout vids / _kellyu - making self-love the new sexy / gaugegirltraining - very inspiring, wise posts / cynthialeu - the most down-to-earth, humble powerlifter ever, been a fan of hers for years / achangpt - I love everything that she posts
+Some of my fave fitness IG accounts: whitneyysimmons - she's my all-time fave inspo, her YouTube videos are amazing too / iifym_meesh - my #1 fave bodybuilder / carolinetusiuk - her advice on nutrition and fitness is fantastic, also great workout vids / _kellyu - making self-love the new sexy / gaugegirltraining - very inspiring, wise posts / cynthialeu - the most down-to-earth, humble powerlifter ever, been a fan of hers for years / achangpt - I love everything that she posts

 - Take-home message -